swiftlang/swift-org-website/diversity/index.md

 The mission of Diversity in Swift is to foster an inclusive Swift community by creating more pathways for a diverse group of developers, increasing the engagement and retention of those developers, and helping developers of all backgrounds establish leadership and technical expertise within the community.
 Our differences in identity and experience enrich our community with new ideas and perspectives, and we are committed to ensuring that everybody feels supported and valued in the Swift community.

-## Work Group
+## Workgroup

-The Diversity in Swift work group is made up of Swift community members from various organizations and backgrounds.
-Members of the work group will serve for two years, and they are all volunteers working to fulfill the Diversity in Swift mission.
+The Diversity in Swift workgroup is made up of Swift community members from various organizations and backgrounds.
+Members of the workgroup will serve for two years, and they are all volunteers working to fulfill the Diversity in Swift mission.

-The current Diversity in Swift work group consists of the following people:
+The current Diversity in Swift workgroup consists of the following people:

 * Devanshi Modha ([@devanshimodha](https://forums.swift.org/u/devanshimodha))
 * Holly Borla ([@hborla](https://forums.swift.org/u/hborla/))